 I am Chris Duggleby.
-I retired from the oil and chemicals industry in 2014 to focus on writing about risk management and music production.
-In 2016 I launched the ‘virtual’ publication JointVentureRisk.com to guide anyone involved in planning, managing or auditing joint venture businesses (actually much of the content is relevant to any modern business).
-The site is free to use.
-If you would like to find out about the risks joint venture businesses face click on the picture below (thanks to my former employers BP and Formosa for letting me use their pics):
+I retired from the oil and chemicals industry in 2014 to focus on writing about risk management.
+In 2016 I launched the ‘virtual’ publication JointVentureRisk.com to guide anyone involved in planning, managing or auditing joint venture (JV) businesses (actually much of the content is relevant to any modern business).
+If you would like to find out about the risks JVs face click on the picture below:

-On this website you will find some of my articles about various risk management subjects and topics of general interest, often illustrated with some of my own photos.
+On this website you will find many of my articles – some are pure fun and some are more serious (usually with a medical or risk focus).
+Many feature my own photos.
 I began my photographic career while making mutant microbes in the Manchester Medical School’s Bacteriology Department.
-Sadly my promising research career became tarnished when I was caught using the department’s electron microscope to produce Christmas cards depicting bacteria in compromising positions (known as Dugger’s ‘Bug-a-pics’).
+Sadly my promising research career received a set back after I was caught using the department’s electron microscope to produce Christmas cards featuring bacteria in compromising positions (Dugger’s ‘Bug-a-Pics‘ business).

-On this site I have also introduced the Duggleby History page.
+I have also introduced a Duggleby History page.
 We Dugglebys can trace our family back the Domesday book in 1086.
 This page also provides a forum for Dugglebys from around the world to exchange views and tell each other what they are up to.
 The latest edition of the Duggleby Family Tree (from 11th to 21st Century) can be found here.
-Many of us, including yours faithfully, are descended from Sir Henry Duggleby who lived about 900 years ago.
+Many of us appear to be descended from Sir Henry Duggleby who lived about 900 years ago.

 You can also find me on Facebook, Twitter and Linkedin – search under Chris Duggleby.